Deal Structure M&A Strategy

 Structure 2: Stock Purchase

 In a stock purchase, the buyer acquires the seller's ownership interests (stock in a corporation, membership interests in an LLC).
 The company itself doesn't change - it keeps its assets, liabilities, contracts, employees, tax ID number, everything.
 What changes is who owns the company.
+For a comprehensive look at the documents involved, see our business purchase agreement guide.

 Using the house analogy: you're buying the house itself, not the contents.
 The mortgage, the property taxes, the leaky roof - they all come with it.